CSSASBU/CSSASBU/README.md

 # Computer Science Scientific Association of SBU
-The official organization of computer science scientific association of the shahid beheshti university
+The official organization of computer science scientific association of Shahid Beheshti University

 <br>